uploadcare/uploadcare-ruby/README.md

 ### Webhook signature verification

 The gem has a helper class to verify a webhook signature from headers - `Uploadcare::Param::WebhookSignatureVerifier`.
-This class accept three important options:
+This class accepts three important options:

-- **:webhook_body** — This is a parameters received in the webhook request in json format.
+- **:webhook_body** — This option represents parameters received in the webhook request in json format.
   `NOTE`: if using Rails, you should exclude options "controller", "action" and "post" from the "webhook body".
 - **:signing_secret** — The secret that was set while creating/updating a webhook.
 This option can be specified as an ENV var with name "UC_SIGNING_SECRET" - then no need to send it to the verifier class.
-- **:x_uc_signature_header** — Th content of the X-Uc-Signature HTTP header in the webhook request.
+- **:x_uc_signature_header** — The content of the `X-Uc-Signature` HTTP header in the webhook request.

 Using the `Uploadcare::Param::WebhookSignatureVerifier` class example: